SamShrubo/CSCE435_Group26_Project_2024/Report.md

 - Adjust the following in each evaluation case to test each algorithm:
   - Input sizes, Input types:
     - Input sizes: 2^16, 2^18, 2^20, 2^22, 2^24, 2^26, 2^28
-    - Input types: Sorted, Random, Reverse sorted, 1%perturbed
+    - Input types: Sorted, Random, Reverse sorted, 1% perturbed
   - Strong scaling (same problem size, increase the number of processors/nodes)
   - Weak scaling (increase problem size, increase the number of processors)